 Can I sell stuff?

 Of course!
-We’ll have a merch area available with a table, lamp, and electrical outlet.
+We'll have a merch area available.
 If you need help staffing it, please let us know at least two weeks out so we can find someone.

 Do I, um, have to hang out?